Multiplicity-free representations of algebraic groups: Remaining Table configurations

-\pf If $n \le 4$ we check the assertion using Magma.
-So now assume $n \ge 5$.
+\pf If $n \le 5$ we check the assertion using Magma.
+Since this is the first time (of many) that we are using Magma, and so that the reader can reproduce the computations if they wish, we give the Magma code for this computation in the case of $A_4$:

+The output of this is a list of weights which are the highest weights of the composition factors of $\wedge^2(W)$, together with a list of numbers giving the multiplicities of these composition factors.
+Since this list consists of a string of 1's, it follows that $\wedge^2(W)$ is MF, as claimed.

+Note that the Magma code used in the rest of the paper is very similar to the example above; in particular the commands used are the ones given above, together with the ``SymmetricPower" and ``TensorProduct" commands.

+Now assume $n \ge 5$.
 As before we proceed by the method of domino tilings.
-The high weight $\d$ corresponds to the partition $(4,2,0, \ldots , 0)$ so the tableau to be tiled is $(8,8,4,4).$ Consider a fixed tiling.
+The highest weight $\d$ corresponds to the partition $(4,2,0, \ldots , 0)$ so the tableau to be tiled is $(8,8,4,4).$ Consider a fixed tiling.
 All $1 \times 1$ squares on the bottom row are labelled by 1's.
 A column has at most 4 rows and the labels must be strictly decreasing.

-It follows that the highest label of a tile is 4 and hence the weight of the tiling has the form $(1^a,2^b,3^c,4^d)$ and the high weight of the corresponding irreducible module is $(x,y,z,w,0\ldots ,0).$ Thus the possible tilings are identical for $n =5$ and for $n > 5$.
-The former is MF by Magma and hence so is the latter. \hal
+It follows that the highest label of a tile is 4 and hence the weight of the tiling has the form $(1^a,2^b,3^c,4^d)$ and the highest weight of the corresponding irreducible module is $(x,y,z,w,0\ldots ,0).$ Thus the possible tilings are identical for $n =5$ and for $n > 5$.
+The former is MF by a Magma computation, and hence so is the latter. \hal